-Such a prescription puts together multiple features of the gap width dependence on the planet properties. (i) The known scaling relation of gap widths with the Hill's radius $\Delta=kR_{\rm Hill}$ (\citealp{rosotti2016}, as discussed in Appendix \ref{sec:trunc2}), to which it reduces when $e_{\rm bin}=0$ ($a_{\rm cav}=1+\Delta$). (ii) The scaling relation found by \citet{chen2021} that $a_{\rm cav}\propto 1+e_{\rm bin}$ when $a_{\rm bin}e_{\rm bin}\gtrsim R_{\rm Hill}$ (i.e., when the planet epicycle is larger than its Hill's radius), and in qualitative agreement with orbital stability studies \citep{petrovich2015}. (iii) The factor $\sqrt{1-e_{\rm bin}^2}$ enables the smooth connection with the low mass ratio regime of the \citet{georgakarakos2024} prescription (Fig. \ref{fig:faprescr_plan}).
-It can be interpreted as a factor rescaling the Hill's radius to the average distance $R_p$ between the planet and star along the orbit -- $a_{\rm p}\sqrt{1-e^2}=({\rm 2 \pi})^{-1}\int_0^{2\rm \pi}R_p{\rm d}f$ -- or as the geometric average between the apocentre and pericentre distance. (iv) Finally, the fact that with proper tuning of $k$ Eq. (\ref{eq:acav}) produces a smooth transition with the \citet{georgakarakos2024} prescription at $q=0.01$ for all values of $e$ (as shown in Fig. \ref{fig:faprescr_plan}) should be interpreted as an indication that it has a reasonable dependence on both $q$ and $e_{\rm bin}$: one can tune the transition of one curve, but it is not granted that the same value of $k$ produces a smooth transition also for the others.
+This prescription combines multiple features of dependence of the gap width on the planet properties. (i) The known scaling relation of gap widths with the Hill radius $\Delta=kR_{\rm Hill}$ (e.g. \citealp{rosotti2016}, as discussed in Appendix \ref{sec:trunc2}), to which it reduces when $e_{\rm bin}=0$ ($a_{\rm cav}=a_{\rm bin}+\Delta$). (ii) The scaling relation found by \citet{chen2021} that $a_{\rm cav}\propto 1+e_{\rm bin}$ when $a_{\rm bin}e_{\rm bin}\gtrsim R_{\rm Hill}$ (i.e. when the planet epicycle exceeds its Hill radius), which agrees qualitatively with orbital stability studies \citep{petrovich2015}. (iii) The factor $\sqrt{1-e_{\rm bin}^2}$ enables the smooth connection with the low-mass ratio regime of the \citet{georgakarakos2024} prescription (Fig. \ref{fig:faprescr_plan}).
+It can be interpreted as a factor that rescales the Hill radius to the average distance $R_p$ between the planet and star along the orbit, $a_{\rm p}\sqrt{1-e^2}=({\rm 2 \pi})^{-1}\int_0^{2\rm \pi}R_p{\rm d}f$ , or as the geometric average between the distance of apocentre and pericentre. (iv) Finally, with proper tuning of $k$, Eq. (\ref{eq:acav}) produces a smooth transition with the \citet{georgakarakos2024} prescription at $q=0.01$ for all values of $e$ (as shown in Fig. \ref{fig:faprescr_plan}).
+This should be interpreted as an indication that the cavity size indeed depends on $q$ and $e_{\rm bin}$ also in the $q<0.01$ regime: the transition of one curve can be tuned, but the same value of $k$ does not necessarily produce a smooth transition for the other curves as well.